mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

-Notice that these tests do not _completely_ cover the desired functionality of the program: if `disk` returns an error that error should be returned from `hashFileWriter`.
+Notice that these tests do not _completely_ cover the desired functionality of the program: if `disk` returns an error that error should be returned from `hashFileWriter`, but this functionality is not tested.
 Whether or not this must be tested as well, and indeed the pedantry level of tests overall, is a matter of taste.
-I believe these to be sufficient.
+I believe these tests to be sufficient.

 ## Configuration